“Now, explain it to me like I’m a four-year-old.”*

 What I have come to realise is that many people are reluctant to draft written communications, and when they do, there are several grammatical mistakes.

-Unfortunately weak writing skills are a poor fit for professional excellence at the workplace.
+Unfortunately, weak writing skills are a poor fit for professional excellence in the workplace.
 One might be forgiven for one spelling error, even though grammar checks with Microsoft Word should eliminate most errors.
-However, a document fraught with spelling errors, wrong use of synonyms and punctuation blunders, not only distracts the reader from the important content, but actually fails to make a good argument.
+However, a document fraught with spelling errors, wrong use of synonyms and punctuation blunders not only distracts the reader from the important content but actually fails to make a good argument.
 Many a recruiter or HR professional would cite grammatical errors for many a CV being discarded.
 Business proposals would not be taken seriously because of such a problem; requests for bank loans would be turned down.

 People have busy schedules and a poorly penned document communicates (unintentionally), a profound lack of respect for the time of the recipient.
 For the snotty types, it could also be seen as an insult to their intelligence.